Officers on bike patrol are a friendly face performing a crucial part in community policing on two wheels.

 The goal of peer support is to provide support through times of personal or professional crisis, as well as anticipate and address potential difficulties.

-The Range Officer is responsible for the qualification of all officers.
+The Range Officer is responsible for ensuring all Erie Police Officers are qualified per POST standards.
 In addition, the Range Officer provides training for a variety of shooting situations.

 School Resource Officer

 The school resource officer provides valuable, law-related supplementary education for students in the schools they serve and in affiliated elementary schools.

 The Special Weapons and Tactics (SWAT) Team is used in high-risk incidents when disciplined teamwork, specialized weapons, and tactical skills are required, such as incidents involving barricaded subjects or hostages.